 Non-EU citizens who wish to visit the Netherlands should consider the conditions for a short-stay Dutch visa.
 This type of permit is available for 90 days and cannot be extended on demand, but you can apply for a long-stay visa in the Netherlands or a residence permit.
-Our consultants in immigration in the Netherlands are ready to offer suitable information about the Dutch short-stay visa and about the needed documents.
+Our immigration lawyer in the Netherlands is ready to offer suitable information about the Dutch short-stay visa and about the needed documents.

 Requirements for a short-stay Dutch visa

 Foreign citizens need to get information about the two types of short-stay visas to enter the Netherlands.
 The Dutch A-visa is available for a tourist who is only passing through the main airports in the Netherlands on their way to other countries.
 Non-EU citizens who wish to visit their friends or family members, who want to spend the vacation or to attend business meetings in the country must apply for a C-visa which is known as the Schengen visa.
 Certain conditions are mandatory when applying for a Dutch short-stay visa and we remind the following:

 • the candidate must offer details about his financial status for the entire visit in the Netherlands;